-Is It Bad If Your Period Comes Early?
-Here's What You Need To Know When That Time Of The Month Comes Early
+Why Is My Period Early?
+Here’s What You Need To Know When That Time Of The Month Comes Early

 When it comes to getting your period, there's nothing more frustrating than inconsistency.
 Hell, the inconsistency of anything is irritating, but when talking about your monthly flow, the last thing you want it to be is a surprise.
 Still, when your period comes early, you've got to be prepared to handle it and know what your body is trying to tell you.